 For more information, contact: Sierra Nevada Camp Fire Relief Fund.

 TEC’s mission is to embed sustainability into daily life in Central Oregon.
 This means driving local change that makes a world of difference.
 TEC is a hub, a resource, a connector and a unifier.
 The organization, through projects and programs, works to educate and inspire, and advance change that limits pollution, safeguards resources, and promotes environmentally responsible behavior.
 Worthy Brewing continues to be an active donor to TEC, primarily hosting a wide range of events, including the Green Tour, and sponsoring the Sustainability Awards.
-Some recent and upcoming events include: Destination Zero: Buildings as catalysts to clean energy reality; A Clean Energy Future for Bend – Two Paths to 100% Renewable; and Power Hour: Energy Efficient Homes are Affordable.
+TEC was also the beneficiary of Worthy’s Earth Day celebration and can release party on April 20th.
+Some recent and upcoming TEC events include: Destination Zero: Buildings as catalysts to clean energy reality; A Clean Energy Future for Bend – Two Paths to 100% Renewable; and Power Hour: Energy Efficient Homes are Affordable.

 For more information, contact: The Environmental Center.